Universe of Energy: Pre-show theatre film

 In the eight-minute pre-show film, Ellen DeGeneres greets the guests and welcomes them to the Universe of Energy.
 She is watching television in the living room of her apartment complex when her neighbor Bill Nye the Science Guy enters.
-She falls asleep and dreams that she was in an energy-themed version of Jeopardy!, playing against her college rival Judy Peterson (Curtis) and Albert Einstein (Benny Wasserman).
-Not knowing anything about energy, she fell way behind Judy.
-At the end of the first round, Bill Nye steps in and offers to help teach Ellen about energy during the commercial break.
+She falls asleep and dreams that she is in an energy-themed version of Jeopardy!, playing against her college rival Judy Peterson (Curtis) and Albert Einstein (Benny Wasserman).
+Not knowing anything about energy, she falls way behind Judy.
+At the end of the first round, Ellen becomes lucid, and Bill Nye steps in and offers to help teach Ellen about energy during the commercial break.
 She has trouble answering the questions, so Bill Nye requests her to go back.
 While she tells him to go backstage, he tells her that they are actually going way back, many billions of years.

 Theatre I film

 Upon entering the theatre, guests are seated in one of six sections.
-The seating area rotates 180 degrees to the right as guests face three large movie screens above the exit doors for the first part of the film: a five-minute CGI live-action film in which Bill takes Ellen back billions of years in time to witness the Big Bang and the formation of the earth.
+The seating area rotates 180 degrees to the right as guests face three large movie screens above the exit doors for the first part of the film: a five-minute CGI live-action film in which Bill takes Ellen back billions of years in time to witness the Big Bang and the formation of the Earth.
 They put on their headphones and close the door.
 Following a big explosion, the screens show a Milky Way galaxy, the Solar System, a volcanic biome and rocky terrain.
 Finally, the pair end up in a prehistoric jungle and Bill looks at his watch saying that they are set 220 million years in the past.
 There, he explains how fossil fuels are formed.
-Ellen tells the guests that they would be going with him.
+Ellen tells the guests that they would be going with him but hears a Dinosaur roar and tries to catch up.
 During this time, the seating area rotates 90 degrees to the left as guests face a curtain.
-After Ellen asks them about their upcoming experience, a dinosaur roar can be heard as the screen shakes.
+After Ellen talks about a dinosaur's brain size, one of them appears offscreen.
+As Ellen escapes, another dinosaur roar can be heard as the screen shakes.